vPeteWalker/EraWithMSSQL/admin_mssqldb/admin_mssqldb.rst

 #.
 Click **Clone**

 #.
-Select **Operations** from the dropdown menu to monitor the registration.
+Select **Operations** from the dropdown menu to monitor the progress.
 This process should take approximately 10-15 minutes.

 Delete Table and Clone Refresh
 ++++++++++++++++++++++++++++++